Caveday

 avg bookings per day

-and got tons of press
+and tons of press

 Logos of various media outlets including Fast Company, CNN, NPR, Harvard Business Review, the New York Times, The Guardian, Bloomberg Businessweek, Forbes, and BBC.